npm/rfcs/accepted/0000-debug-command.md

 ## Summary

-This RFC proposes an `npm debug` command to simplify debugging scripts and packages.
+This RFC proposes an `npm debug` command to simplify debugging npm packages.

 ## Motivation